tremor-rs/tremor-www/versioned_docs/version-0.12.0-rc0/reference/connectors/gbq.md

 with
     config = {
         "table_id": "projects/tremor/datasets/test/tables/streaming_test",
-        "connect_timeout": 10,
+        "connect_timeout": 1000000,
-        "request_timeout: 10
+        "request_timeout: 1000000
     }
 ```

-The timeouts are in seconds.
+The timeouts are in nanoseconds.

 Currently the connector is only a sink - it expects events sent to it to be objects, where the keys match the table field names, and values are the values.